Midnight movie: Decline

 The commercial viability of the sort of big-city arthouse cinemas that launched outsider pictures for the midnight movie circuit began to decrease in the late 1970s, as broad social and economic shifts weakened their countercultural base.
 Leading midnight movie venues were beginning to fold as early as 1977—that year, New York's Bijou switched back permanently to the live entertainment for which it had been built, and the Elgin, after a brief run with gay porn, shut down completely.
 In succeeding years, the popularization of the VCR and the expansion of movieviewing possibilities on cable television meant the closure of many additional independent theaters.
 While Rocky Horror soldiered on, by then a phenomenon unto itself, and other films from major distributors such as The Warriors (1979), Mommie Dearest (1981), Pink Floyd – The Wall (1982) and Repo Man (1984) were picked up by the midnight movie circuit, the core of exhibitors that energized the movement was disappearing.
 Animated midnight movies from this decade included Heavy Metal (1981) and Akira (1988).

 In March 1980, an independently produced "black and white freak musical" that would later be dubbed "the Citizen Kane of underground movies" began a midnight run at L.A.'s New Beverly Cinema.
 Forbidden Zone was acquired two years later by the Samuel Goldwyn Company and rereleased as a midnight movie in both Los Angeles and at New York's Waverly, where it took the place of the Rocky Horror follow-up Shock Treatment (1981).
 The Evil Dead (1981), now recognized as one of the most influential modern horror films, followed a similar course—completely independent production, subsequent acquisition by a midsize distributor (New Line Cinema), and midnight circuit release—supplemented by an out-of-competition detour to the Cannes Film Festival.
 Among the last independent films to make a late-night impact during the movement's most influential years was, in critic Emanuel Levy's words, a "perversely beautiful sci-fi movie" that, like many midnight classics, seemingly "appeared out of nowhere": Liquid Sky (1982).
 By the time the fabled Orson Welles Cinema in Cambridge, Massachusetts, where The Harder They Come ran at midnight for years, shut its doors following a fire in 1986, the days of the theatrical midnight movie as a significant countercultural phenomenon were already past.

+One notable exception was the Esquire Theatre in Denver, which maintained a Friday and Saturday midnight series from the 1950s through 2024.
+The tradition began with a midnight screening of Diabolique in 1956, predating the 1970s midnight movie movement by over a decade, and continued through the theater's closure in July 2024 under the name Midnight Madness, programming cult favorites, The Rocky Horror Picture Show, and The Room.